ptachukf/ev-data/README.md

 ### Attribution Requirements

-When using this dataset in your project, you must include a clear and visible attribution to "Open EV Data (https://github.com/KilowattApp/open-ev-data)" in one of the following locations:
+When using this dataset in your project, you must include a clear and visible attribution to "[Open EV Data](https://github.com/KilowattApp/open-ev-data)" in one of the following locations:

-- About page or section
+* About page or section
-- Documentation
+* Documentation
-- README file
+* README file
-- Other appropriate location where credits are typically displayed

 See the [LICENSE](LICENSE) file for the complete terms.